 Although a historic yield map will not match the future output of a field in every scenario, the historical high and low potential zones of your field will be relatively consistent.
 As such Yield maps represent an excellent base on which you can create field specific management zones.
-With SKYFLD® you can easily upload your historic yield maps, view them in split screen, and utilise them within the application map creation process.
+With SKYFLD® you can easily upload your historical yield maps, view them on split screen, and utilise them within the application map creation process.

 How to upload yield maps?